MAP FLOWS & DESIGN INTENTIONS

 This is a modular layout design for a drone disguised as a pigeon in an open-world setting.

-These layouts offer articulated interior objectives and challenges, while still remain flexible for user-generated content.
+These layouts offer articulated interior objectives and challenges, while still remaining flexible for user-generated content.

 Key factors that drive and highlight the gameplay as an aerial character - a drone as a pigeon: